How Mitogen Works¶

 After all initialization is complete, the child’s main thread sits in a loop

-reading from a Channel
+reading from a Channel connected to the

-handle.
+CALL_FUNCTION handle.
 This handle is

 written to by